 The Council is the College's governing body and is responsible for the strategic oversight of the College.
 The Council is responsible for the statutory oversight of the College to ensure that it meets the laws and regulations of a company limited by guarantee, the regulations of the regulator and awarding bodies and the expectations of its students and staff.
 The Council comprises of external members whose principal role is to bring independent expertise from a range of sectors and professional spheres and to hold, collectively, the Management Committee to account.
-The Management Committee comprise of the directors, namely the two Joint Principals, the Dean, the Academic Director plus two non-executive directors who are also members of the Council.
+The Management Committee comprise of the directors, namely the Principal, the Dean, the Academic Director, two non-executive directors (who are also members of the Council) and the Vice Principal (a non-director).